sma31/charm/doc/charm++/manual.rst

 metadata message and the acknowledgment message on completion.

-For within process data-transfers, this API uses regular memcpy to achieve zerocopy semantics.
+For within process data-transfers, this API uses regular memcpy to achieve zero copy semantics.
 Similarly, on CMA-enabled machines, in a few cases, this API takes advantage of CMA to perform inter-process intra-physical host data transfers.
 This API is also functional on non-RDMA enabled networks like regular ethernet, except that it does not avoid copies and behaves like a regular Charm++ entry method invocation.

-There are two APIs that provide Zero copy semantics in Charm++:
+There are three APIs that provide zero copy semantics in Charm++:

 -  Zero Copy Direct API

 -  Zero Copy Entry Method Send API

+-  Zero Copy Entry Method Post API

 Zero Copy Direct API
 ^^^^^^^^^^^^^^^^^^^^

-The Zero copy Direct API allows users to explicitly invoke a standard set of methods on predefined buffer information objects to avoid copies.
+The Zero Copy Direct API allows users to explicitly invoke a standard set of methods on predefined buffer information objects to avoid copies.
 Unlike the Entry Method API which calls the zero copy operation for every zero copy entry method invocation, the direct API provides a more flexible interface by allowing the user to exploit the persistent nature of iterative applications to perform zero copy operations using the same buffer information objects across iteration boundaries.
-It is also more beneficial than the Zero copy entry method API because unlike the entry method API, which avoids just the sender side copy, the Zero copy Direct API avoids both sender and receiver side copies.
+It is also more beneficial than the Zero Copy Entry Method API because unlike the entry method API, which avoids just the sender side copy, the Zero Copy Direct API avoids both sender and receiver side copies.

-To send an array using the zero copy Direct API, define a CkNcpyBuffer object on the sender chare specifying the pointer, size, a CkCallback object and an optional mode parameter.
+To send an array using the Zero Copy Direct API, define a CkNcpyBuffer object on the sender chare specifying the pointer, size, a CkCallback object and an optional mode parameter.